As a child, lying awake in my bed, I thought about the never-ending. About time and space, and how it had no conclusion. I was a weird kid.

 It would be many years until Hawking would write the math about black holes – building on Einstein to define the end of time and space.
 To put on paper the idea of things that vanish but don’t go away.

 Dr. Hawking died yesterday.
-He has gone to the Great Hereafter, passed into infinity, but will live on every starry night when the child in me gazes and wonders.
+He has gone to the Sweet Hereafter, passed into infinity, but will live on every starry night when the child in me gazes and wonders.